Searcher121978/Observe-DNS-Traffic/README.md

-#  Microsoft-Azure-Observe DNS Traffic (Video below)
+#  Microsoft-Azure-Observe DNS Traffic
- Microsoft-Azure-Observe DNS Traffic (Video below)
+ Microsoft-Azure-Observe DNS Traffic

 15. Back in Wireshark, filter for DNS traffic only